 Isle of Skye

 50 years later, Paddy plans out his honeymoon all over again

-Paddy celebrated his 50th wedding anniversary in February, 2016.
-His Honeymoon took him around parts of Scotland and Ireland.
-Now that he has had 50 more years to travel both (with a total of 55 years in the travel industry), he has planned it out again to make the perfect Honeymoon.
-See both the unspoiled and the well-traveled, but don't waste a minute on your honeymoon in Ireland and Scotland.
+My wife and I celebrated my 50th wedding anniversary in February 2016.
+Our honeymoon took us around parts of Scotland and Ireland.
+Now that I have had 50 more years to travel (with a total of 55 years in the travel industry), I have planned it out again to make the perfect honeymoon.
+See both the unspoiled and the well-traveled without wasting a minute.
 This tour takes you around the coast of Connemara, through the hills of Donegal, streets of Dublin, Isle of Skye and Royal Mile in Edinburgh and many other stunning locations.
 View my profile here!

 Paddy's Second Honeymoon Tour Itinerary

 Day 1: Cliffs of Moher & Galway City

 Leave Shannon Airport this morning and make the short journey to your accommodation in Galway.
 As the journey is so short you may wish to stop in Ennis for breakfast and explore the town a little before making your way to Lahinch.
 From Lahinch you can follow the Wild Atlantic Way up along the coast to the world famous Cliffs of Moher.
 The Cliffs tower 700 feet above sea level, standing watch over the untamed Atlantic Ocean.
 Take a walk along the top of the Cliffs to O'Brien's tower for an even better view before continuing along the coast to Galway.
 Galway is a fantastic little city, easily navigable by foot and full of an indefinable charm that only a city of its size can have.